MBTI Personality Type and Stereotype:

 Many of the "Experts Panel" of the Closing Plenary Session called for greater efforts to introduce and emphasize Type Dynamics.
 I hear and appreciate their song.
 I sense however, they were talking about us developing and promoting the next level of type education - assuming we would script a graduate program in type on top of the existing undergraduate curriculum.
 I think we have to find a way to incorporate Type Dynamics into the first year undergraduate program.
 Type when first introduced has to be "introduced" dynamically.
 No more stereotypes of "E's" versus "I's" and the lot.
 Right from the beginning folks need to firmly grasp each of us possesses both E&I, S&N, T&F, and J&P. They need to understand that when they think they are 'seeing' a constellation of 2 to 4 of these letters, they are only seeing one side to the person's personality - at that particular moment in time and in those particular circumstances.

 In making the above appeal to develop a different way of introducing type, I fear getting mired down in complexity.
 But I have simple personal solution for that.
-I'll just leave it for someone else to figure out.
-I don't do type workshops any more!
+As I don't do workshops any more, I'll just leave it for someone else to figure out.
+(In fact a colleague and friend has done just that.
+Personality Type educators should read Jeanne Marlowe's Presenting Type Dynamically for some worthwhile ideas of a different way to present MBTI workshops.)

 By the way, in my personal relationships, I no longer try to guess a person's type or even their type letters.
-I attempt to follow a pragmatic approach that I understand Judy Allen (Health Care Communication Using Personality Type) advocates: speak to whatever preference seems to be operating at the time - while reminding yourself this may not reflect the person's type.
+I attempt to follow a pragmatic approach that I understand Judy Allen (Health Care Communication Using Personality Type - see info on it in our MBTI Books page) advocates: speak to whatever preference seems to be operating at the time - while reminding yourself this may not reflect the person's type.
 In a health care setting, there is great value in this "deal with what is presented" approach versus trying to figure out what is another's type.
 For stress, anxiety, and a variety of circumstances can cause a person to act differently in a health care setting and thus cloak their normal personality expression.
 Yet figuring out another's type is damn hard to do anyway so in my book it boils down to knowing thyself, what are my blindspots, and expanding my ability to talk and understand in many different languages of type expression.

 See "The Faces of Personality Type Development"